chrissarmstrong/seeking-manifold/content/Running Thoughts/Predators in the Brush - A Taxonomy.md

 It wasn't long before I realized that all around me there was a rather vociferous debate going on about how AI will play out.
 The positions that people had staked out are all the way from *AI poses no danger whatsoever and will be the saviour of humanity* to *We are all going to be killed by AI and I've made my peace with that*. wtf?
 Notably, there were very intelligent people all across that spectrum.

 The topic of AI risk also pulls me in multiple directions on a personal level.
 On one hand, I'm a [[Open Source Software|long-time advocate for open source]], and also believe that we should be pushing hard to democratize access to knowledge.
-And I'm a tech-inclined geek who enjoys tinkering with things.
+And I'm a tech-inclined geek who enjoys research and tinkering with things.
 On the other hand, if some of the risks of AI are truly existential, I recognize the need for regulation and containment, even though that comes with its own very real set of problems.

 This post began life for me, as a way to help me make sense of the AI alignment landscape; an attempt to articulate the taxonomy of these different risks posed by AI.
 Many people write more clearly and comprehensively about the risks associated with AI than I do, but often I find the need to work through things myself to better understand them.
 I expect my views to evolve as I consume more of the literature.